The Changing Face of Floodplains

 Floodplains and Flooding

 As more growth occurs and climate change worsens, a hidden threat is being exposed.
-New estimates suggest that the flood risk in the United States is far greater than government estimates show.
+Based on research from 2021, estimates suggest that the flood risk in the United States is far greater than government estimates show.
 These estimates include sea-level rise, rainfall, and flooding along smaller creeks — not currently mapped federally.
 According to the First Street Foundation Flood Model, some 14.6 million properties may be at risk of what experts call a 100-year flood, which is far more than what federal government flood maps show (8.7 million)[i].
 In addition, Federal Emergency Management Agency (FEMA) maps are not designed to account for flooding caused by intense rainfall that is becoming a growing problem due to the warming atmosphere.
 McGill has seen the effects of intense rainfall in our Appalachian communities, where flooding is exacerbated by the mountainous terrain.

 Changing Views of Floodplains

 Over the course of the 21st century, the focus has shifted away from mitigating the impacts of flooding to more of a resiliency approach that accepts economic loss and environmental damages.
 Typical floodplain strategy has been to alter or confine streams and rivers to our predefined shapes and sizes, maximizing the extent of developable land for business and agriculture.
 Today, the focus is on creating highly functioning floodplains.
 McGill’s work on stream restoration helps to restore these natural floodplain dynamics.